 Where as :

-Consequently, the parties have agreed by this arbitration agreement to submit this dispute to the Paris International Court of Arbitration which will intervene in accordance with its Rules which the parties declare to know and accept.
+Consequently, the parties have agreed by this arbitration agreement to submit this dispute to the International Arbitration Chamber of Paris which will intervene in accordance with its Rules which the parties declare to know and accept.

 The arbitrators will have to resolve the following points: